 Three credits.
 Two class periods and two 1-hour program design periods.
-Not open for credit to students who have passed CSE 110C or CSE 1010 or CSE 1100.
+Not open for credit to students who have passed CSE 1010 or 1100.
 Students who anticipate extensive study or use of computers in their future work should take CSE 1100–1102 rather than this course.

 Introduction to computer applications in the humanities, social sciences, business, and other fields.
 Influence of the computer on modern society and technology.
 Elements of computer usage in the solution of numeric and non-numeric problems including introduction to programming methods.

 Three credits.
 Two 1-hour lectures and one 2-hour laboratory.
-Not open for credit to students who have passed CSE 110 or 1100.
+Not open for credit to students who have passed CSE 1100.